ethbra/team-planetarium/materials/standup/Sprint 2/Standup-5-1.md

 # Daily Stand Up
-## Week 4: Wednesday
+## Week 5: Monday

 ## Ethan

 ### Work Completed

-- Start Sprint 3
-- Jira configuration
-- Create poll for stretch goals
+- Create a readme

 ### Work to be Done

+- Improve newman
-- Study for QC & interviews
+- Create separate jobs for newman/maven
-- Configure EC2/RDS
+- Work on adding fields to the Planetarium
+- Go over course materials

 ## Divyaj